-1. At the direction of the client, the appraisal property is analyzed in accordance with three development proposals put forth within the body of the text and at exhibit B herein, hypothetically assuming R4B, R4D, Multiple-Family Dwelling or O, Office zoning district scenarios, presuming the property is vacant, excepting preservation of a water tower facility with assumed easement access; ready for development without environmental hazards; and, is not subject to any uncited adverse easements or deed restrictions.
-The water tower facility is presumed to have no contributing impact other than as a view factor and occupation of physical tower area and assumed easement access, hypothesized to be reflected in the number of units proposed.
-The tower and presumed easement are assumed to be maintained by the City.
+1. At the direction of the client, the appraisal property-comprising three contiguous sites-is analyzed in accordance with two development proposals put forth within the body of the text and at exhibit B herein, hypothetically assuming C1, Local Business or O, Office zoning district scenarios, presuming the property is vacant and ready for development without environmental hazards; and, is not subject to any uncited adverse easements or deed restrictions.
+A portion of the property will be dedicated to a treeline, which is assumed not to impact the property beyond an enhanced view amenity and useable area reduction, hypothesized to be reflected in the number of units proposed.
+The treeline is presumed to be maintained by the City.
 Valuation predicated upon any other condition, could impact the value conclusions reported herein.

-September 25, 2019 Ms. Jennifer Hall Executive Director Ann Arbor Housing Commission Page Three
+December 5, 2019 Ms. Jennifer Hall Executive Director Ann Arbor Housing Commission Page Three